 Any representative may make a speech in a language other than the official languages.
 In this case, he shall himself provide for interpretation into one of the working languages.
 Interpretation into the other working languages by the interpreters of the Secretariat may be based on the interpretation given in the first working language.

 Language of verbatim records

 Verbatim records shall be drawn up in the working languages.
-A translation of the whole or part of any verbatim record into either of the other two official languages shall be furnished if requested by any delegation.
+A translation of the whole or part of any verbatim record into the other official language shall be furnished if requested by any delegation.